annelise-rasmussen/dbt_SamsSubs/core5_AnneliseRasmussen.md

     - Go to Snowflake to see the newly created table!

 #### dim date ####
-- Create a new file inside of the oliver directory called `subs_dim_date.sql`
+- Create a new file inside of the Sam's Subs directory called `subs_dim_date.sql`
 - Populate the code that we will use in this file below:
 ```
 {{ config(